Jesse Chavez: Toronto Blue Jays (second stint)

-On November 20, 2015, the Athletics traded Chavez to the Blue Jays for Liam Hendriks.
+On November 20, 2015, the Athletics traded Chavez to the Toronto Blue Jays for Liam Hendriks.
 He and the Blue Jays did not come to an agreement before the salary arbitration deadline on January 15, 2016.
 Chavez was seeking $4 million, while the Blue Jays countered at $3.6 million.
 On February 6, it was announced Chavez had won his arbitration case.
 Chavez entered spring training in competition for the fifth starter role with Aaron Sanchez, Drew Hutchison, and Gavin Floyd.
 On March 28, it was announced Sanchez would be the team's fifth starter, and Chavez would begin the season in the bullpen.
 On May 17, 2016, Chavez was suspended for 3 games after he intentionally hit Texas Rangers batter Prince Fielder on May 15 after the Blue Jays and Rangers had a bench clearing brawl in the top of the 8th that resulted in Rougned Odor punching José Bautista after Bautista slid hard into Odor to break up a double play.
 Chavez pitched to a 1–2 record, 4.57 ERA, and 42 strikeouts in 411/3 innings before being traded.